3D Printing Powder: What is it & How is it Used?

 A roller/recoater takes the powder (usually metal or polymer spherical powder such as spherical titanium powder) from the delivery system and spreads an even thin layer on the base plate.
 Then, a laser beam selectively fuses powder.
 A thin layer is produced and then the build platform will move down by a layer’s distance and the delivery system will move up by a layer’s distance to continue the repeated steps.
 This is called powder bed fusion.

-Another technology use binder to combine the powder.
+Another technology uses a binder to combine the powder.
 Other processes are very similar to powder bed fusion.
 This is called binder jetting.

-Powder is the feedstock to spread on the plate to form the thin layer.
+The powder is the feedstock to spread on the plate to form a thin layer.
 In order to get more tough and detailed components, the parameters of the powder are really important.
-Irregular powder cannot form homogeneous and high-density (less porous) layer, and it will lead to low density components even 3D printing crash during printing.
-Spherical powder performs better, but also cost more.
-Smaller particle powder can form thinner layer, in other words, with more powder consumed for a same thick layer.
+The irregular powder cannot form homogeneous and high-density (less porous) layers, and it will lead to low-density components even if 3D printing crashes during printing.
+Spherical powder performs better but also costs more.
+Smaller particle powder can form a thinner layer, in other words, with more powder consumed for the same thick layer.
 The layer is finer and more delicate than those produced by larger particle powder.
-Be careful while using powder smaller than 20 μm, which can be very easily caked and form ununiform layer.
+Be careful while using powder smaller than 20 μm, which can be very easily caked and form an ununiform layer.
 Special technologies are required for this kind of powder.

 For more information, please visit Stanford Advanced Materials Homepage.